Easy access tools

 - Elsevier ScienceDirect

-Browser extension for simple and quick access to academic articles, journals and databases licensed by the library when searching on the web (please note: not compatible with mobile phones).
+When searching off-campus, UBL Get Access offers Leiden University students and staff easy online access to academic articles, journals and databases licensed by the library.
+Please note: this tool is not compatible with mobile phones.

-- Create a random bookmark in your browser’s Favorites Bar (Bookmarks Toolbar)
+- Create a random bookmark in your browser’s bookmarks toolbar

 - Edit the properties of this bookmark

-- Change the name of the bookmark to UBL Get Access (or any name you choose)
+- Change the name of the bookmark to UBL Get Access (or any name)

-Leiden University staff and students can read academic e-journals through the app BrowZine, available for smartphone, tablet, laptop, and PC.
-Once logged in, BrowZine offers access to the latest full text articles and to journal archives dating back to 2005.
+Leiden University staff and students can read academic e-journals using the app BrowZine; full text, always up-to-date.
+BrowZine is available for smartphone, tablet, laptop, and PC.
+Once logged in, BrowZine offers access to the latest full-text articles and to journal archives dating back to 2005.
 You can save articles for offline access, annotate, share with your social network, and receive alerts.

-- Download the app for Apple or Android from your appsstore
+- Download the app for Apple or Android from your appstore

-- Log on once with your ULCN details
+- Log on once, using your ULCN account

 - Search journals by title or subject